Bob Vila’s 10 “Must Do” Projects for May

 istockphoto.com

-Backyard pest prevention starts now.
-Mosquitos breed in standing water, so be diligent about dumping rain and runoff from pots, furniture, and birdbaths.
-Consider adding mosquito-repellant plants like citronella grass or marigolds to your flower beds.
-For the brave-hearted DIYer, try installing a handmade bat house.
+Backyard pest prevention starts now: Mosquitoes breed in standing water, so be diligent about dumping rain and runoff from pots, furniture, and birdbaths.
+Consider adding mosquito-repellent plants like citronella grass or marigolds to your flower beds.
+DIY-ers who enjoy woodworking can also try building a bat house.
 These gentle creatures eat swarms of bugs each night, leaving your backyard much more comfortable.